PECOS-packages/PECOS/design/instr-program-mvp.md

   fingerprint, implementation scope, and ambiguity fail with structured errors;
 - prepare/syndrome/measure preserve one `CodeBlockInstanceId` and produce fresh `ValueId`s;
-- the protocol plan exposes bounded temporary ancilla lifetimes and no target resource IDs;
+- the protocol program exposes bounded temporary ancilla lifetimes and no target resource IDs;
 - the generated TickCircuit matches the reference's ideal operations, qubit numbering, round/tick boundaries, and measurement order;
 - `SemanticMeasId -> MeasId -> record` maps round-trip and drive detector and observable construction;
 - detector definitions and logical observable match the existing reference;
-- native DEM output matches under the complete `REFERENCE_NOISE_V1` schema;
+- the separate DEM consumer integration matches native DEM output under the complete `REFERENCE_NOISE_V1` schema without adding DEM behavior to the core HDL artifacts;
 - Rust tests do not import Python or Guppy; and
 - Python tests add no shadow graph, resolver, planner, or serializer.